- Off road parking

 - Front graveled area and rear enclosed artificial turf lawn with patio, garden furniture and barbecue

-- Shared use of a 3-acre grass paddock, dogs can run freely off the lead
+- One small well behaved dog welcome , with shared use of a 3-acre grass paddock, where dogs can run freely off the lead

 - Sorry, no smoking or vaping